LivePersonInc/developer-center/pages/documents/RealTimeData/MessagingOperationsAPI/methods/messaging-current-queue-health.md

 **Elements in the Response**

-*Note*: All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skilll.
-Metrics under the 'metricsTotal' entity will contain the summation of all skills listed.

-*default*: In case there is no relevant data on metrics the default value is -1.
+<div class="important">All metrics under the hierarchy of 'skillsMetrics' represent the most recent values for each skill.
+Metrics under the 'metricsTotal' entity will contain the summation of all skills listed. <b>In case there is no relevant data on metrics the default value is -1</b>.</div>

 | Name |  Description | Type / Value |